Anomalous Transport Signatures in Weyl Semimetals with Point Defects

-Our main focus was on experimentally accessible routes to observe distinctive signatures of resonant scattering by point defects in $\mathcal{T}$-symmetric Weyl semimetals.
-Two major transport effects amenable to experimental detection were predicted.
+Our main focus was on exploring experimentally accessible routes to observe distinctive signatures of resonant scattering by point defects in cubic Weyl semimetals, a relevant source of disorder even in high-quality single crystals such those belonging to the cubic/tetragonal TaAs family\,\citep{Besara2016,Liu2016}.\,Two major transport effects amenable to experimental detection were predicted.
 First, we showed that the Fermi-energy dependence of the low-temperature dc-conductivity is characterized by an unusual oscillatory behavior showing a series of dips whenever a subsidiary resonance crosses the Fermi level.
 There, the effect of an enhanced DoS is compensated by the strongly suppressed electron diffusivity due to the quasi-localized nature of the states.
-We anticipate that such a strong Fermi level dependence would be amplified in measurements of the thermo-electric power, which is proportional to $d\sigma(\varepsilon_{F})/d\varepsilon_{F}$ by Mott's formula\,\citep{Mott2012}.
-Finally, we showed that vacancy-induced states endow the $\mathcal{T}$-symmetric Weyl system with a unique optical response, \textit{i.e.}, the emergence of a plateau-shaped linear absorption below the inter-band threshold.
-This optical route is particularly appealing for bulk samples where the carrier density is difficult to control.
-Our findings spotlight the role of point defects in amplifying quantum interference fingerprints in transport phenomena, setting the stage for understanding the interplay of topology and resonant disorder in Weyl semimetals.
+We antecipate that such a strong Fermi level dependence would be amplified in measurements of the thermo-electric power, which is proportional to $d\sigma(E_{F})/dE_{F}$ by Mott's formula\,\citep{Mott2012}.
+Finally, we showed that vacancy-induced states endow the Weyl system with a unique optical response, \textit{i.e.}, the emergence of a plateau-shaped linear absorption below the inter-band threshold.
+Since it does not qualitatively depend on the Fermi level, this optical route is particularly appealing for studying bulk samples where the carrier density is notoriously difficult to control.
+Our findings spotlight the role of point defects in amplifying quantum interference fingerprints in transport phenomena, setting the stage for understanding the interplay of topology and resonant disorder in generic Weyl semimetals.